History, tourist information, and nearby accommodation

 The village grew up on both sides of the River Aln.
 Due to its proximity to the Scottish border the area was at constant threat of attack.
 Several fortified towers, or peles, were erected to protect against attack.

 Near Whittingham is Callaly Castle, a 17th century fortress incorporating a 15th century pele tower.
-Near the Castle is a 12th century motte and an Iron Age hill fort.
+Near the Castle are a 12th century motte and an Iron Age hill fort.

 Take the time to explore the churchyard and you will find several gravestones bearing the 'Memento Mori'; symbols of mortality.